 What I Don’t Do

-To care well, it’s also important to be clear about what my practice is not designed for.
+To care well, it’s also important to be clear about what my practice is not designed for, and what I don’t do.

 • I don’t believe in rushed consultations or one-size-fits-all advice.
 Some eye problems need time, thought, and follow-up.